-With declining enrollment and teacher retirements, we have started the 2016-2017 school year with one less teacher in the elementary school.
 The District continues to monitor the staff size in comparison to the student population in order to provide the best education possible while remaining fiscally responsible.
+The District added one more elementary teacher to the staff based on the larger numbers in the primary grades.